 I started in last place (32,189th) for charity and finished in 253rd by races end in 2.43.36.

-1. Gradually build your mileage and try to increase no more then 10% per week.
+1. Gradually build your mileage and try to increase no more than 10% per week.

 There are a lot of runners running a marathon for the first time who think you have to run 80-120 miles a week to finish the race.

-Remember, the goal should be to finish the full 26.2 mile race unless you have a specific goal in mind and there are other factors that go into training for marathons pertaining to race pace but that isn’t the objective here.
+Remember, the goal should be to finish the full 26.2 mile race unless you have a specific goal in mind.
+There are other factors that go into training for marathons pertaining to race pace but that isn't the objective here.

 2. Sleep well.

 You can do all the training you want but if you are not sleeping properly or enough you are not getting the benefit from all your hard work.